khushaljethava/khushaljethava.github.io/_posts/2024-12-26-Python-callable().md

 TypeError: 'Sum' object is not callable
 ```

+## Common Use Cases

+**Validating callbacks before registration.** In event-driven systems, you often accept callback functions from external code.
+Checking `callable(callback)` before adding it to an event listener list prevents runtime errors when the event fires and the system tries to invoke a non-callable object.

+**Building plugin architectures.** When loading plugins dynamically from modules or configuration, `callable()` helps verify that the loaded object is actually a function or class that can be instantiated, rather than a misconfigured constant or data structure.

+**Implementing safe dynamic dispatch.** In APIs that accept either a value or a factory function, `callable(arg)` lets you distinguish between the two: if callable, invoke it to get the value; if not, use it directly.
+This pattern is common in configuration systems and dependency injection frameworks.

 ## Rules of Python callable()

 * If the object appears to be callable, it will return True.
 * If the object appears not to be callable, it will return False.
 * Even if callable() is True, it is not important that a given object may fail while calling.

+## Related Functions

+* [Python type()](/posts/Page-66-Python-type()/) -- check the type of an object.
+* [Python isinstance()](/posts/Page-35-Python-isinstance()/) -- check if an object is an instance of a specific class.
+* [Python bool()](/posts/Python-bool()/) -- convert a value to Boolean.